 To say that writing has been through a complete change is a euphemism.
 Writing has actually changed as much as it changed the world centuries ago.
 We will not share a lesson of history here but if we think that writing was created to transmit a message through cities, to protect information from being lost and to transmit knowledge and history, we can easily understand how important it is.

 The common point about writing, whatever is the historical period, is the objective to share.
-To share to transmit, to share to be useful for the common good.
+To share to transmit, to share experiences, to share to be useful for the common good.
 Sometimes this gift has been misused, history keeps scars of it all over the world.
 But the objective to share is difficult to deny.
 I would agree that some writers probably did not intended to be read, but that is another point.

 Now from sharing to social learning, what is the link ?
 If we come back to the revolution of writing that is happening with the creation of the web, we can see the emergence of a web writing culture.
 I personally consider it as a deep change.
 Everybody can now be published and blogging, even micro-blogging, is more popular than ever, becoming a job by itself.
 By opening the possibility to write, we have opened the possibility to share opinions, and feedbacks.
 We have also open the opportunity to share knowledges and to contribute, with our sharing, to the acquisition of knowledge of others.
 At the same time we also now really care and benefit from the opinion of others, whether we want to buy a car, to go to a restaurant, to see a movie…anything.
 So that is why I consider that at some point, writing and sharing online is part of the social learning, and this is a fantastic gift we have in our digital but still very real world.